guillermo-carrasco/BestPracticesWorkshop/DOCS/testing.md

 have to be meaningful also, and takes time to learn how to write these tests.

 ####Continuous Integration
+Continuous integration is a way of easing the live to developers.
+Basically it automates the testing process.
+It does not automate the actual writing of the tests of course, but saves a lot of time and ensures that the tests are run **always**.
+[Travis-CI](http://docs.travis-ci.com/user/getting-started/) is one of these systems.
+You can integrate your GitHub project in Travis-CI and it will run your test suite in a fresh environment **on every new commit**!
+Isn't it fantastic?
+We will show how to do this in the workshop, but if you want to try it yourself, the documentation is great ;-)

 __________
 [BACK TO INDEX](../README.md)